Team-Fruition/Orbital/README.md

 	To Run
 </h4>

->  1. Copy the builds folder in the root directory of this repo.
+>  1. Download the zipped builds file under the Releases section in the repo's home page.
 >  2. Within the sub folder contained within, run main.exe to play.

 <h4>